 Authored by the expert who managed and guided the team behind the Croatia Property Pack

-We constantly update this blog post with fresh data from official sources and local market trackers.
+We constantly update this blog post so buyers can follow the Split property market with fresh and easy-to-read figures.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Split.